cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 verifying the transactions.
 Thus tampering is very close to impossibility.

+Blockchains

-Blockchains "are an example of a distributed computing system with high Byzantine fault tolerance.
-Decentralized consensus has therefore been achieved with a blockchain.
-This makes blockchains potentially suitable for the recording of events, medical records, and other records management activities, such as identity management, transaction processing, documenting provenance, food traceability or voting" [@hid-sp18-506-Blockchain].
+> ``are an example of a distributed computing system with high
+> Byzantine fault tolerance.
+Decentralized consensus has therefore
+> been achieved with a blockchain.
+This makes blockchains potentially
+> suitable for the recording of events, medical records, and other
+> records management activities, such as identity management,
+> transaction processing, documenting provenance, food traceability or
+> voting'' [@hid-sp18-506-Blockchain].

 Alhough, the popular use of blockchain nowadays is with the generation of cryptocurrency, blockchain has more to offer.
 Big corporations as